magnusnissel/birdbody/README.md

  * Access key
  * Access secret

-Add these in the fields in the "Settings" tab.
-If you want you can ask birdbody to store these locally so you don't need to type / copy them every time you open the app.
+Add these in the "Settings" tab.

 ## Requirements ##
   * Python 3